Choose a college

 Financial aid funds are used for educational costs only.
 Educational costs include WGU tuition and fees, technology, books and supplies, and living expenses.
-Funds are applied to the student's account in the following order as eligible: Scholarships, Pell Grant, other Federal Grants, Subsidized Loan, Unsubsidized Loan and GradPLUS.
+Funds are applied to the student's account in the following order as eligible: Scholarships, State Grants, Pell Grant, other Federal Grants, Subsidized Loan, Unsubsidized Loan and GradPLUS.

 Financial aid funds are available to students based on six-month payment periods.
 The Financial Aid Award letter includes estimated costs and aid for one or two payment periods.
 One-half of the aid is available for each six-month payment period.
 Excess funds, after WGU tuition and fees are paid, will be disbursed directly to you approximately six weeks after you begin your academic program.
 Please note that you will be responsible for expenses that exceed the amount of aid awarded to you.

 Full-time enrollment is required of all financial aid programs.
 Failure to progress at the full-time rate and in accordance with your Degree Plan may result in loss of eligibility for additional aid and for loan deferment.

 The cost of attendance (COA), which is estimated by WGU, takes into account your WGU tuition, fees and typical cost of housing and meals, books and supplies and other educational costs.